cmwylie19/grpc-vs-rest/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/). -->

-### Jekyll Themes
+### Contributors

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/cmwylie19/grpc-vs-rest/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+Huge thank you to all who have contributed to this project!

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with this application?
+Check out the [README.md](https://github.com/cmwylie19/grpc-vs-rest/blob/main/README.md) or file an [issue](https://github.com/cmwylie19/grpc-vs-rest/issues), or [email me](mailto:casewylie@gmail.com?subject=grpcvsrest hacktoberfest) and we’ll help you sort it out.